MicrosoftDocs/iis-docs/iis/media/transform-manager/chaining-the-robocopy-task-to-your-transformed-output.md

 ---
-title: "Chaining the Robocopy Task to your Transformed Output | Microsoft Docs"
+title: "Chaining the Robocopy Task to your Transformed Output"
 author: rick-anderson
-description: "The built-in Robocopy task in IIS Transform Manager 1.0 is a useful task that you can add to your job templates to copy the transformed output from tasks tha..." ms.author: iiscontent
+description: "The built-in Robocopy task in IIS Transform Manager 1.0 is a useful task that you can add to your job templates to copy the transformed output from tasks tha..." ms.date: 05/24/2012 ms.assetid: 36f84fbe-8f07-4edc-b7dd-14d256e2edd5 msc.legacyurl: /learn/media/transform-manager/chaining-the-robocopy-task-to-your-transformed-output msc.type: authoredcontent
-manager: soshir
-ms.date: 05/24/2012
-ms.topic: article
-ms.assetid: 36f84fbe-8f07-4edc-b7dd-14d256e2edd5
-ms.technology: iis-media
-ms.prod: iis
-msc.legacyurl: /learn/media/transform-manager/chaining-the-robocopy-task-to-your-transformed-output
-msc.type: authoredcontent
 ---